ffund/tcp-ip-essentials/lab-dynamic/icmp.md

 ### Exercise - Destination unreachable, host unreachable

 In a previous exercise, we observed what happens when a host tries to send a message to a host that does not reply to ARP requests (for example, because there is no such host on the network).
 Now, we'll see what happens when a host tries to send a message to an address for which *the last router* does not receive an ARP reply for the destination address.
-Under those circumstances, the router may send an ICMP Destination Unreachable message to let the host know that the host is unreachable.
+Under those circumstances, the router may send an ICMP Destination Unreachable message to let the source host know that the destination host is unreachable.

 In one terminal on romeo, run